aerospike-community/aerospike-linqpad-driver/AIContext/SystemInstruction.QuerySyntax.md

 Do not use generated record properties inside server - side Exp.* expression builders.
 For straightforward expressions, Exp.StringBin("Status") and Exp.Val("active") are fine.
 When using AValue expression helpers, use value.ToExpBin(...) for the bin reference side and value.ToExpVal() for the literal side.
-Do not call Exp.Build(...) when passing a Client.Exp filter expression to SetRecords.Query(...); the driver builds it into the policy.
+Do not call Exp.Build(...) when passing an Exp filter expression to SetRecords.Query(...); the driver builds it into the policy.
 Use operational expressions with Operate(...) and ExpOperation.Read(...) / ExpOperation.Write(...) only when the user asks for expression read/ write operations.